Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 Chunking is essential for managing large data sets, optimizing relevance, preserving context, integrating workflows, and enhancing the user experience.
 Check [How to chunk documents]((https://learn.microsoft.com/en-us/azure/search/vector-search-how-to-chunk-documents)) for more information.

+These are the chunking strategy options you can choose from:
+**Layout**: An AI approach to determine a good chunking strategy.
+**Page**: This strategy involves breaking down long documents into pages.
+**Fixed-Size Overlap**: This strategy involves defining a fixed size that’s sufficient for semantically meaningful paragraphs (for example, 250 words) and allows for some overlap (for example, 10-25% of the content).
+This usually helps creating good inputs for embedding vector models.
+Overlapping a small amount of text between chunks can help preserve the semantic context.
+**Paragraph**: This strategy allows breaking down a difficult text into more manageable pieces and rewrite these “chunks” with a summarization of them.
+A

 ## Licensing